Large intestine: Other animals

 The large intestine is truly distinct only in tetrapods, in which it is almost always separated from the small intestine by an ileocaecal valve.
 In most vertebrates, however, it is a relatively short structure running directly to the anus, although noticeably wider than the small intestine.
 Although the caecum is present in most amniotes, only in mammals does the remainder of the large intestine develop into a true colon.

 In some small mammals, the colon is straight, as it is in other tetrapods, but, in the majority of mammalian species, it is divided into ascending and descending portions; a distinct transverse colon is typically present only in primates.
 However, the taeniae coli and accompanying haustra are not found in either carnivorans or ruminants.
 The rectum of mammals (other than monotremes) is derived from the cloaca of other vertebrates, and is, therefore, not truly homologous with the "rectum" found in these species.

-In fish, there is no true large intestine, but simply a short rectum connecting the end of the digestive part of the gut to the cloaca.
+In some fish, there is no true large intestine, but simply a short rectum connecting the end of the digestive part of the gut to the cloaca.
 In sharks, this includes a rectal gland that secretes salt to help the animal maintain osmotic balance with the seawater.
 The gland somewhat resembles a caecum in structure but is not a homologous structure.